 That experience of utilizing the most basic form of telemedicine—the telephone—sparked the idea of bringing the benefits of a more sophisticated telehealth solution to my practice, one that would enable me to provide the same high-level care to all my clients and patients.
 Since then, we have implemented an integrated teletriage platform that helps clients assess the urgency of care 24-7.
 The platform’s artificial intelligence (AI) symptom-analysis tool informs the client and notifies me of the pet’s status.
 Following the algorithmic recommendation, clients can request to interact with me during set telemedicine hours.

 In real time, my existing clients can upload text, pictures, and video via instant messaging within the app.
 This keeps me in the loop, ensuring continuous care and avoiding unnecessary ER visits.
 Perhaps most importantly, it strengthens my client relationships and drives business back to the brick-and-mortar hospital (Figure 1).

-I’ve found telemedicine has streamlined practice workflow, which improves my own work/life balance.
-Because I can advise clients remotely “in their living room,” I capture a significant portion of cases I otherwise would have been unaware of and would likely result in emergency room visits.
-The data at my practice suggests only about five percent of teletriage cases are genuine emergencies.
+I’ve found telemedicine has streamlined practice workflow, which improves my own work-life balance.
+Because I can advise clients remotely ‘in their living room,’ I capture a significant portion of cases I otherwise would have been unaware of and would likely result in emergency room visits.
+The data at my practice suggests only about five per cent of teletriage cases are genuine emergencies.
 Additionally, my team, who I rely on to assist in monitoring triage interactions, are further empowered, happier, and committed to our patients’ care beyond office hours.
-Further, I’ve seen better patient outcomes, as well as dramatic improvement in my relationship with clients and the financial well-being of my practice.
+Further, I’ve seen better patient outcomes, as well as dramatic improvement in my relationship with clients and my practice’s financial well-being.